obsidianmd/obsidian-help/en/User interface/Stacked tabs.md

-> [!info]- Insider-build only
-> **Stacked tabs** were introduced in v0.16.2 and are currently only available for users with an Insider license.

 You can now switch any tab group in your workspace into a _tab stack_.
 Tab stacks provide an alternative way to view your tabs, reminiscent of Andy's Mode.

 To convert a tab group into a tab stack, click the tab dropdown arrow at the end of the tab group.
 The first option in the list is a button to convert